Big Pharma’s Next Frontier: The Largest Longevity Drug Trial Yet

 **2. Broader Acceptance of Preventative Healthcare Models**

-Q: What trends are shaping the future of longevity drugs?
+**Q: What are the best resources for staying informed about longevity drugs?**